Academic Year and Summer fellowships for Chinese, Japanese, and Korean language and area studies.

 Summer fellowships are for intensive language study only.
 Summer programs must meet the following FLAS requirements: at least six weeks long; 140 contact hours of instruction for beginning or intermediate level and 120 contact hours for advanced language level; and provide the equivalent of one academic year of the language.
 Recipients must be at the intermediate or advanced level in order to study overseas.

 FLAS fellowships may be combined with supplementary funding from other funding agencies.
-However in cases of parallel large grants (NSF's, Japan Foundation, Monbusho, multiple quarter TA-ships, etc.), recipients will have to decide which grant to accept and pairing will not be allowed.
-You are required to inform the Asia Institute of any awards (apart from graduate student fee waivers) which you may receive during the award period.
+However in cases of parallel large grants (NSF, Japan Foundation, Monbusho, multiple quarter TA-ships, etc.), recipients will have to decide which grant to accept and pairing will not be allowed.
+You are required to inform the Asia Pacific Center of any awards (apart from graduate student fee waivers) which you may receive during the award period.

 Statement of purpose outlining your language study plans and explaining how language study will enhance your future research